sa-concept-refactoring/doc/chapters/analysis.typ

 A lot of guidelines are described but some things seem to be missing like the usage of trailing return types introduced with C++ 11 @function_declaration.

 === Code Formatter
-To fulfill the formatting guidelines there is a formatter `clang-format` within the project to styles the files according to the guidelines.
+To fulfill the formatting guidelines there is a formatter `clang-format` within the project to style the files according to the guidelines.
 A check run on GitHub is ensuring that the format of the code is correct.
 Only when the formatter has been run successfully a Pull-Request is allowed to be merged.